 You should see your 3 certificate areas with a border and a gap between each one.

 Create the First Label

 Now, we need to create the contents for the first certificate.
-Our simple example will use a table to layout our content.
-We find it easier to tweak spacing by having items in different table cells.
+Our simple example will use a Word table to lay out our content.
+I find it easier to tweak spacing by having items in different table cells.

 - Insert your cursor in the first certificate.

 - From the Insert menu, select Table.
-We like to use 2 columns and 3 rows for layout.
+I like to use 2 columns and 3 rows for layout.

 - Highlight the first table row and right-click and select Merge Cells.